 - Birth hypoxia.
 Birth hypoxia is a general term that describes when oxygen does not get to the baby’s brain.
 If the brain is deprived of oxygen, the baby’s brain cells will suffer permanent damage.
 The result of birth hypoxia can be cerebral palsy.

 Medical malpractice occurs when a medical professional such as an obstetrician, nurse, or other healthcare professional fails to take reasonable care and as a result the patient suffers an injury.
 Thus, if a doctor fails to detect fetal distress, and as a result you or your baby is injured, New York law allows you to hold that doctor and other medical professionals legally and financially liable through a medical malpractice personal injury claim.

 Both you and your child may pursue compensation for past and future medical expenses, lost wages, loss of future earning capacity and pain and suffering.
 In addition, if your child has permanent disabilities, he or she may also be entitled to receive social security disability benefits.
 If your baby dies as a result of the medical mistake, you may pursue damages from those whose negligence lead to your child’s death through by filing a wrongful death claim.

 If you suspect that you or your baby was injured because your doctor, nurse, or other medical professional failed to properly monitor the fetus, do not hesitate to immediately contact an experienced New York birth injury attorney.
-The staff at Stephen Bilkis and Associates is experienced in successfully representing clients who have suffered injuries due to mistakes made by medical professionals that resulted in brain injuries, spinal cord injuries, developmental delays, and other types of serious injuries.
-Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
-We serve those injured in accidents in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.
+The staff at the Law Offices of Stephen Bilkis & Associates is experienced in successfully representing clients who have suffered injuries due to mistakes made by medical professionals that resulted in brain injuries, spinal cord injuries, developmental delays, and other types of serious injuries.
+Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
+We represent clients in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.